Nuclear Waste Transportation — Current Overview

 Of note, in a March 2004 supplemental document, DOE revealed that legal-weight trucks might be used to ship casks of waste on existing Nevada highways for up to 6 years while the rail line is under construction.
 Under this scenario, waste would be shipped on existing rail lines across the U.S., then transferred to trucks at intermodal stations in Nevada.

-It now appear BLM's land withdrawal cements the Energy Department's access to the proposed rail route.
-According to BLM, the land withdrawal will prevent mineral prospectors from filing mining claims along the route and it will deter BLM from selling any of the land or allowing other federal agencies to make use of it.
+BLM's land withdrawal may cement the Energy Department's access to the proposed rail route.
+According to BLM, the land withdrawal will prevent mineral prospectors from filing mining claims along the route and will deter BLM from selling any of the land or allowing other federal agencies to make use of it.
 It's worth noting that current valid mining claims, grazing rights, water rights and public access to the land will not be affected.
+Of interest, the withdrawal will expire 10 years from the effective date of the order (12/08/2005) unless, as a result of a review conducted before the expiration date pursuant to section 204(f) of the Federal Land Policy and Management Act of 1976, 43 U.S.C.
+1714(f) (2000), the Secretary of Interior determines that the withdrawal should be extended.

 View Rail Corridor Maps:

-The U.S. Department of Energy has also issued a draft environmental assessment supporting its application to the Department of the Interior for the public land order - protecting the proposed rail line corridor to Yucca Mountain from surface entry and new mining claims for a period of up to 20 years.
+The U.S. Department of Energy also issued a draft environmental assessment (EA) supporting its application to the Department of the Interior for the public land order - protecting the proposed rail line corridor to Yucca Mountain from surface entry and new mining claims for a period of up to 20 years.
+(Note: the perfered alternative in the EA is 10 years, which is the time-peroid that was approved by the Dept. of Interior when it issued the requested land order.)

 |